vokac/iam-website/content/en/docs/reference/api/health_endpoints/_index.md

 monitor the status of the service.

-Health endpoints expose a different set of information depending on the user privileges; users with ACTUATOR role will see more details, while anonymous requests typically receive only a summary of the health status.
+Health endpoints expose a different set of information depending on the user privileges; users with Actuator role will see more details, while anonymous requests typically receive only a summary of the health status.

+The Actuator role has been introduced in IAM starting with version 1.8.0, in order to access the following resources
+* `/actuator/health`
+* `/actuator/info`

+which were previously available to users with administrator privileges.

 The health endpoints return:
 - HTTP status code 200 if everything is ok;